Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Koalas and primates also have unique fingerprints.

-depression between nose and upper lip called the philtrum.
-For what it is to us, scientists have not determined.
+The depression between the nose and upper lip called the philtrum.
+Scientists have not yet determined what it is for us.

-Despite the fact that our planet is mastered by man quite well, we know about our home far from everything.
+Despite the fact that our planet has been developed by humans quite well, we do not know everything about our home.
 Every year, scientists discover new species of animals and plants, some of which are very unusual.
-Such organisms live both in the ocean and on land, but not everyone notices the amazing under their feet.
+Such organisms live both in the ocean and on land, but not everyone notices the amazing things under their feet.

-In continuation - a description of animals that were discovered really recently, in the past and this year.
-All names are given in Latin, so that if you want to know more about these animals, it was easy to find information on the Web.
+In continuation - a description of animals that were discovered really recently, last year and this year.
+All names are given in Latin, so that if you want to know more about these animals, it will be easy to find information on the Internet.

 Cebrennus rechenbergi

-This is a somewhat strange looking spider that lives in the heart of the Moroccan desert.
-Its defense against enemies is unique: if something goes wrong, the spider starts to tumble.
+This is a somewhat strange-looking spider that lives in the heart of the Moroccan desert.
+Its defense against enemies is unique: if something goes wrong, the spider begins to tumble.
 At the same time, he moves quite quickly.
-If the spider is lucky, the wind will also speed up its movement.
+If the spider is lucky, its movement will also be accelerated by the wind.
 True, here the spider needs the wind to blow from the enemy, and not towards him.

 Torquigener albomaculosus

 Quite a long time ago, scuba divers began to record the appearance of strange circles at the bottom of the East China Sea.
-In this case, the circles could be very large, and almost perfect.
-At the same time, the circles were also decorated with an ornament, which could be very different.
-For some time, scientists puzzled over what could be the author of these circles, and among the inhabitants there were theories about aliens, mysterious inhabitants of the deep sea, etc.
+Moreover, the circles could be very large and almost perfect.
+At the same time, the circles were also decorated with ornaments, which could be very different.
+Scientists have been puzzled for some time over what could be the author of these circles, and theories about aliens, mysterious inhabitants of the deep sea, etc. appeared among ordinary people.

 Dendrogramma enigmatica

 This creature is difficult to classify.
-Scientists decided that this species is a cross between ctenophores and coelenterates.
-In addition, representatives of Dendrogramma enigmatica quite strongly resemble some extinct animal species that lived in the seas and oceans more than 600 million years ago.
+Scientists have decided that this species is a cross between ctenophores and coelenterates.
+In addition, representatives of Dendrogramma enigmatica are quite reminiscent of some extinct species of animals that lived in the seas and oceans more than 600 million years ago.

 Deuteragenia ossarium

 A wasp that worries about the safety of its offspring.
 When laying eggs, the female begins to hunt spiders of a certain species.
-She places each caught spider in an earthen hole, where she lays her egg.
-In addition, she closes the masonry with the bodies of other spiders, at least 13 in number.
+She places each spider she catches in a hole in the ground, where she lays an egg.
+In addition, she covers the clutch with the bodies of other spiders, at least 13 in number.

 Phryganistria tamdaoensis

 A very unusual stick insect, whose body length reaches 23 cm.
 This stick insect is not the largest in the world.
-However, the fact that no one has discovered it until recently speaks volumes.
-In particular, the fact that scientists still have something to discover, there are still a lot of animals and plants hiding from humans.
+However, the fact that no one discovered it until recently speaks volumes.
+In particular, it tells us that scientists still have something to discover; there are still many animals and plants hiding from humans.

 Phyllodesmium acanthorhinum

-Another strange creature that scientists have attributed to sea slugs.
+Another strange creature that scientists attributed to sea slugs.
 The size of this animal is not so small - its body length reaches 28 cm in length.
-The slug lives on the Japanese islands, and is quite rare.
+The slug lives on the Japanese islands and is quite rare.

 Limnonectes larvaepartus

 These frogs surprised scientists by the fact that they do not lay eggs, but give birth to tadpoles.
-Now there are 6455 species of frogs, and only very few species have internal fertilization.
+There are now 6,455 species of frogs, and only a very few species have internal fertilization.
 Such frogs are very rare, and they are found in Indonesia, on the island of Sulawesi.

 Record holders for officially documented age among reptiles.
-Tortoise Tui Malila, according to legend, was presented to the leader of the island of Tongo by Captain Cook, lived 188 years, having died in 1965.
-Radiant turtles live only in Madagascar and are on the verge of extinction.
+The turtle Tui Malila, according to legend, given to the chief of the island of Tongo by Captain Cook, lived 188 years, dying in 1965.
+Radiated tortoises are found only in Madagascar and are critically endangered.

 2. Bowhead whales (211 years old).

 Bowhead whales were originally thought to live for about 70 years.
-But then harpoon tips were found in the body of one of them. early XIX century!
-Other studies based on the study of amino acids in the eyes and teeth of the whale have confirmed this data - bowhead whales are able to live for more than 200 years, which makes them the champions among mammals.
+But then harpoon tips were found in the body of one of them. early XIX centuries!
+Other studies based on the study of amino acids in the eyes and teeth of whales have confirmed these data - bowhead whales can live more than 200 years, which makes them champions among mammals.

-3. Clams (500 years old) of the species Arctica islandica look like the most common shells.
+3. Mollusks (500 years old) of the species Arctica islandica look like the most ordinary shells.

-But appearances are deceiving - by counting the rings on the shell of mollusks, biologists have found that they live for over 300 years.
-The prize for longevity went to a mollusk named Ming - 507 years. it absolute record among organisms that do not live in colonies.
+But appearances are deceiving - after counting the rings on the shell of mollusks, biologists found that they live over 300 years.
+The prize for longevity went to a mollusk named Min - 507 years.
+This absolute record among organisms that do not live in colonies.

 4. Mushrooms (2400 years).

-In 2003, the scientific community stirred up the discovery of a colony of the fungus Armillaria solidipes (dark honey agaric) over 2,400 years old.
+In 2003, the scientific community was stirred up by the discovery of a colony of the fungus Armillaria solidipes (dark honey fungus) over 2,400 years old.
 The mushroom is located underground, occupying about 5 square kilometers, and is considered one of the oldest inhabitants of the Earth.

-A relatively small coniferous tree, often curved at odd angles.
+A relatively small coniferous tree that often bends at odd angles.
 Unpresentable appearance does not play any role, given the ability of these pines to live for millennia.
 The oldest tree discovered, named Methuselah, is 5062 years old - in fact, it is the same age as many of our oldest civilizations.

-It is a shrub whose leaves have medicinal properties.
-In 1970, Frank Vasek discovered that a ring-shaped bush in the Mojave Desert was a single organism - a so-called "clonal colony".
-Shrub branches can live only a couple of hundred years, but the root system is almost eternal.
+This is a shrub whose leaves have medicinal properties.
+In 1970, Frank Vasek discovered that the ring-shaped bush in the Mojave Desert was a single organism - a so-called "clonal colony".
+The branches of a bush can only live for a couple of hundred years, but the root system is almost eternal.

 7. Bacteria (34,000 years old)

-In the mid-1990s, a group of scientists announced that they had succeeded in reviving a colony of bacteria extracted from 40-million-year-old bees immured in amber.
-In 2000, they did the same with 250-million-year-old bacteria from salt crystals.
-These claims are yet to be verified.
-The officially confirmed age of the strain of bacteria is still amazing - 34 thousand years.
+In the mid-1990s, a group of scientists announced that they had been able to revive a colony of bacteria extracted from 40-million-year-old bees entombed in amber.
+In 2000, the same thing was done with 250-million-year-old bacteria from salt crystals.
+These claims have yet to be verified.
+The officially confirmed age of the bacterial strain is still amazing - 34 thousand years.

-A colony consisting of clones is the surest way to immortality, and aspen poplar clearly realized this.
-Individual poplars live no more than 130 years, but the clonal colony known as Pando has existed for 80,000 years, constantly growing new "children".
+A colony consisting of clones is the most reliable path to immortality, and the aspen poplar clearly realized this.
+Individual poplars live no more than 130 years, but a clonal colony known as Pando has been around for 80,000 years, constantly growing new “children.”

 9. Posidonia (200 thousand years).

-This is a plant from the genus "sea grass" that grows in the Mediterranean Sea.
-DNA samples taken from one of the Posidonia species - Posidonia oceanica - showed that a colony of plants can live from 100 to 200 thousand years.
-The existence of this long-liver is seriously threatened global warming and seaside development.
+This is a plant from the genus of “sea grasses” that grow in the Mediterranean Sea.
+DNA samples taken from one of the species of posidonia - Posidonia oceanica - showed that a plant colony can live from 100 to 200 thousand years.
+The existence of this centenarian is seriously threatened global warming and development of the seashores.

 10. Jellyfish Turritopsis dohrnii.

-Supposedly immortal being.
-Many jellyfish start out as immobile polyps, but Turritopsis are the only ones capable of changing back.
-If they are threatened with death, including from illness or old age, Turritopsis simply return to the stage of polyps, budding new clones from themselves.
+Supposedly an immortal being.
+Many jellyfish start out as nonmotile polyps, but Turritopsis is the only one capable of reverting.
+If they are threatened with death, including from illness or old age, Turritopsis simply return to the polyp stage, budding off new clones.

 And this cycle can go on forever.